chuksnwoye/Heterogenous-effect-of-Medicaid-on-SNAP-participation/README.md

 - Parents only
 - Non-parents only

-Heterogeneity is examined by race and education using subgroup analyses.
+Heterogeneity is examined by race, education (high school completion) and gender.

 ## Code Structure
 This repository contains both **Python** and **Stata** code.
 Files were uploaded manually (not via Git).